alphagov/government-service-design-manual/service-manual/service-managers/transformation-partner.md

 Many departments will find it useful to engage with a partner who can help build digital capability within the department at the same time as working with them to deliver working digital service.
 In selecting a supplier as a digital transformation partner for the department, these are some of the things that we'd like to see.

+This is very much a superset of the things that we'll want to see from a partner.
+Not all departments, and not all projects, will need all of this.
+For instance, many projects will involve interfacing with and/or migrating from legacy systems, whereas some purely green-field projects won't need to do this.
+Similarly, many projects will require the partners to take responsibility for both delivery and enablement, but some will require only one or the other.

 ## Track Record of Delivery

 The partner needs a proven track record of successful delivery, and will take responsibility for the delivery of the digital service.